brittLiban/centroid-finder/notes.md

             A radix is essentially defining what numbering system or base we want to convert it to.
 Since we want hexacode, we will use a radix of 16.
 If we wanted a binary base we would use a number like 2

+        It creates a new ColorDistanceFinder variable called distanceFinder that is build on the EuclideanColorDistance

+ColorDistanceFinder
+    This is a interface that defines the distance between two different colors.
+They are taken in as parameters EuclideanColorDistance
+    This will be implementing ColorDistanceFinder and overides the inherited method

+    This is going to be taking in TWO hexacodes and doing some logic to ID the difference between two different hexacode colors using bitwise operations?